quixio/quix-docs/docs/connect/kafka-to-apache-iceberg.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Iceberg using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Iceberg

-Apache Iceberg is a cutting-edge data table format that provides users with the ability to manage large-scale, complex data sets in a more efficient and structured manner.
-This technology allows for the separation of data storage and processing, enabling users to query and analyze data without having to reprocess entire datasets.
-With its support for nested data and schema evolution, Apache Iceberg offers a flexible and scalable solution for managing data lakes and data warehouses.
-Its innovative design and advanced features make it a valuable tool for organizations looking to optimize their data management processes.
+Apache Iceberg is a table format for storing large, slow-changing tabular data in cloud object stores.
+It provides transactional tables that you can create, alter, and drop with strong consistency and fine-grained access control.
+Apache Iceberg supports efficient table scans and powerful pushdown predicates to minimize the amount of data that needs to be read.
+Additionally, it enables schema evolution and allows you to roll back changes when necessary.
+This technology simplifies the process of managing and querying large datasets, making it an essential tool for data engineers and analysts working with big data systems.

 ## Integrations